Huy-GV/BlogApp/SimpleForum.AwsInfrastructure/README.md

     aws configure --profile simple-forum
     set AWS_PROFILE=simple-forum
     ```
+- Generate a GitHub Token with `admin:repo_hook`, `repo` scopes and add it to AWS Secret Manager with the key `GitHubToken`
 - Create a file named `cdk.context.json` containing availabilities zones within your region:
     ```json
     {